 Lisa described the rain as hitting so hard it stung.
 She managed to catch some water to mostly fill the starboard tank.
 The cell soon blew past, leaving a wet bed behind where a hatch hadn't been fully secured and one wet Mama with sore skin.

-There is a really cool mini-folding bike in Sara's favorite green for sale at the marine consignment place.
+There is a really cool mini-folding bike in Nika's favorite green for sale at the marine consignment place.
 They were asking $300, which was crazy since a new one is $199.
 I offered $140 and we agreed on $165.
-While the girls were at the pool, I rode it over and left it at the Inn for Sara to find later.
+While the girls were at the pool, I rode it over and left it at the Inn for Nika to find later.
 She was a happy camper when she realized it was for her.

-Lisa rested for an hour while girls listened to stories, then went to pick up Emma.
+Lisa rested for an hour while girls listened to stories, then went to pick up Nina.
 Stopped to get the towels at Courtney's, who generously washed them and is now thinking she should start a Fluff n Fold.
 Due to all the busyness of the day, we opted to dine separately and join up after a good night of sleep.

-After a quick dinner, Sara and I went for a long bike ride to test out her new wheels.
+After a quick dinner, Nika and I went for a long bike ride to test out her new wheels.
 Free from the oppression of older sisters, and with a shiny new bike to ride, she was bubbly in her own special way.
 Talked pretty much the entire ride.